 Automatic connection is allowed unless specified otherwise by the relevant system operator in coordination with the relevant TSO.

+8. With regard to the limited frequency sensitive mode — underfrequency (LFSM-U) an electricity storage module operating in a consumption mode, the requirements of Annex I of this regulation apply.

 Article 14